Great Fire of London: Sunday

 As mentioned by Pepys, the fire spread quickly in the high wind.
 By mid-morning on Sunday, people abandoned attempts at extinguishing it and fled.
 The moving human mass and their bundles and carts made the lanes impassable for firemen and carriages.
 Pepys took a coach back into the city from Whitehall, but reached only St Paul's Cathedral before he had to get out and walk.
 Pedestrians with handcarts and goods were still on the move away from the fire, heavily weighed down.
 They deposited their valuables in parish churches away from the direct threat of fire.

-Pepys found Bloodworth trying to coordinate the fire-fighting efforts and near to collapse, "like a fainting woman", crying out plaintively in response to the King's message that he was pulling down houses: "But the fire overtakes us faster than we can do it."
+Pepys found Bloodworth trying to coordinate the firefighting efforts and near to collapse, "like a fainting woman", crying out plaintively in response to the King's message that he was pulling down houses: "But the fire overtakes us faster than we can do it."
 Holding on to his "dignity and civic authority", he refused James's offer of more soldiers and then went home to bed.
 King Charles II sailed down from Whitehall in the Royal barge to inspect the scene.
 He found that houses were still not being pulled down, in spite of Bloodworth's assurances to Pepys, and overrode the authority of Bloodworth to order wholesale demolitions west of the fire zone.

 By Sunday afternoon, the fire had become a raging firestorm that created its own weather.
 A tremendous uprush of hot air above the flames was driven by the chimney effect wherever constrictions narrowed the air current, such as the constricted space between jettied buildings, and this left a vacuum at ground level.
 The resulting strong inward winds fuelled the flames.
 The fire pushed towards the city's centre "in a broad, bow-shaped arc".
 By Sunday evening, it "was already the most damaging fire to strike London in living memory", having travelled 500 m west along the river.